Free Mold Inspections in Houston: What They Cover and What They Cost You

 The visit itself costs nothing, but the business model assumes that a meaningful percentage of visits convert into remediation contracts.
 That’s why “free” exists as a marketing offer in this industry.
 It’s lead generation, not charity.

 There’s a built-in conflict of interest here that homeowners should understand before scheduling.
-The same company is making the call on (a) whether mold is present, (b) how much there is, and (c) what the cleanup will cost.
+The same company is making the call on whether mold is present, how much there is, and what the cleanup will cost.
 The financial incentive points toward finding more, not less.

 Why Texas Has a Rule About This

 Texas takes the conflict-of-interest problem seriously enough to have written it into law.
-Under the Texas Mold Assessors and Remediators Rules, the same company is not allowed to perform both mold assessment and mold remediation on the same project.
-The Texas Department of Licensing and Regulation explicitly addresses this in its mold FAQ, confirming that an individual or company can hold both licenses, but they cannot use both on the same job.
+Under the Texas Mold Assessors and Remediators Rules, a company is not allowed to perform both mold assessment and mold remediation on the same project.
+The Texas Department of Licensing and Regulation addresses this directly: an individual or company can hold both licenses, but they cannot use both on the same job.

 That separation exists for a reason.
 The state recognized that an honest assessment requires a party with no financial stake in the cleanup result.
-A licensed Mold Assessment Consultant (MAC) writes the protocol; a separate licensed Mold Remediation Contractor (MRC) executes it; the consultant returns at the end to verify the work passed clearance.
+A licensed Mold Assessment Consultant writes the protocol, a separate licensed Mold Remediation Contractor executes it, and the consultant returns at the end to verify the work passed clearance.

 This is why Mold Testing Houston has been an assessment-only company since 2017.
-We don’t perform remediation.
-When we tell a homeowner what’s in their walls, there’s no scope-of-work waiting on the other side of that conversation.
+We operate under TDLR Mold Assessment Company License ACO1245 and we don’t perform remediation.
+When we tell a homeowner what’s in their walls, there’s no scope of work waiting on the other side of that conversation.

 What Does a Free Mold Inspection Actually Include?